 Patients present in a dehydrated state after a bout of heavy drinking and then an ongoing lack of oral intake.
 This period of poor PO intake lasts from 1 to 3 days.
 The pathophysiology of AKA starts with low glycogen stores and a lack of oral food intake, which shifts the metabolism from Carbohydrates to fats and lipids.
-The decreased PO intake causes decreased insulin levels and an increase in counterregulatory hormones, Cortisol, Glucagon, and Epinephrine.
-The lack of insulin also allows an increase in the activity of hormone sensitive lipase.
-These changes are further enhanced, for as Ethanol is metabolized to Acetaldehyde and AcetylCOA, the NADH/NAD+ ratio increase.
+Decreased oral intake causes decreased insulin levels and an increase in counter-regulatory hormones such as cortisol, glucagon, and epinephrine.
+The lack of insulin also allows an increase in the activity of hormone-sensitive lipase.
+These changes are further enhanced as ethanol is metabolized to acetaldehyde and acetyl-CoA leading to the NADH/NAD+ ratio to increase.
 The resultant increased NADH/NAD+ ratio increases lipid metabolism.
-All of these changes increase the breakdown of lipids to Ketoacids.
-The elevated NADH/NAD+ ratio further encourage the conversion of Acetoacetate to Beta-Hydroxybutyrate.
-Beta-hydroxybutyrate is the predominate ketoacid in AKA.
+All of these changes increase the breakdown of lipids to ketoacids.
+The elevated NADH/NAD+ ratio further encourages the conversion of acetoacetate to beta-hydroxybutyrate.
+Beta-hydroxybutyrate is the predominant ketoacid in AKA.
 Ketoacids further accumulate as dehydration and decreased renal perfusion limit the removal of ketoacids.
-The differential diagnosis includes other causes of increased anion gap metabolic acidosis.
-In a patient with diabetes, there must also be a consideration of DKA.
-A hemoglobin A1C may help in that consideration
+The differential diagnosis includes other causes of an increased anion gap metabolic acidosis.
+In a patient with diabetes, there must also be a consideration of diabetic ketoacidosis (DKA).
+A hemoglobin A1C may help in that consideration as well.

 The toxicokinetics that are pertinent to the diagnosis of AKA include the rate of alcohol oxidation in the body.
-Ethyl alcohol oxidizes at a rate of 20 to 25mg/dl per hour in most individuals.
-The accompanying lack of alcohol in the patient's body and the fact that for sometime the only source of calories that a patient has is ethanol both contribute to the clinical syndrome that we see.
+Ethyl alcohol oxidizes at a rate of 20 to 25 mg/dL per hour in most individuals.
+The accompanying lack of alcohol in the patient's body and the fact that for some time the only source of calories that a patient has is ethanol both contribute to the clinical syndrome that we see.

-Diagnosis of AKA is made on a clinical basis.
+The diagnosis of AKA is made on a clinical basis.
 Patients are usually tachycardic, dehydrated, tachypneic, present with abdominal pain and are often agitated.
 Most patients will often have a ketone odor on their breath.

 Neurologically, patients are often agitated, but may occasionally present lethargic on examination.
 Alcohol withdrawal, in combination with nausea and vomiting, makes most patients agitated.
 However, if an AKA patient is lethargic or comatose, an alternative cause should be sought.